OcraM17/ColorEnhancement/README.md

 First of all, we converted the RGB enhanced image (and the gt-image) in the LAB color space.
 For the LAB color space we decide to repeate the quantization process for the channels A and B. We obtained the crossentropy-loss for the AB channels.
 For the L channel we computed the euclidean distance between the L channel of the enhanced image and the L channel of the gt-image.
 We computed the overall loss as the weighted sum of the two loss components.

+### Lab Relu Softmax
+To increase the value of high probable bins in the histogram, we decided to implement the Relu quantization [3].
+With this choice, the high probable bin has the highr value, the nearest bins have a 'medium value' and then the farest bins have a very low value (almost 0).
+This increased the performance of the algorithm.

 ## LCH Quantization Loss
 The RGB image enhanced image (and gt) was converted in the LCH color space.
 For the L and C channels, we computed the euclidean distance between the enhanced and gt-image.
 Then we quantized and converted the H channel to distribution.
 The final H loss was computed as the crossentropy between the distribution of the H channel of the enhanced image and the distribution of the H channel of the gt-image.
 Then we computed the final loss as the weighted sum of the L, C and H losses.